 I am therefore writing to you to give you a final opportunity to explain the reason for your child's absences.
-Please do this by contacting our attendance officer and providing an explanation via class charts or email: <a href="https://doi.org/10.1001/journal.org/10
+Please do this by contacting our attendance officer and providing an explanation via class charts or email: Attendance@charterbermondsey.org.uk within 5 working days.